sql-machine-learning/sql-machine-learning.github.io/README.md

 git submodule update --init --recursive --remote
 ```

 **Step Three**: Fire up docker run under the repo root.
 Note the command will pull the image from the remote automatically.
 Also, make sure to replace `b90ffea2` with your personal access token.
 It takes a few seconds to generate the token by following [this document](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).
-Now you can access SQLFlow.org from http://localhost:4000 with exact the same content.
+Now you can access SQLFlow.org from http://localhost:4000 with exactly the same content.

 ```bash
 cd sql-machine-learning.github.io